eic/epic-analysis/s3tools/README.md

     using MinIO client: `mc cp S3/.../.../source.root ./your/data/directory/`;
     see below for a download script for automation and filtering

-# Generating Config Files
+## Generating Config Files
-Next we need to make a "config file", which consists of the file name, and additional comments such as Q2min (see [documentation here](../tutorial/README.md)).
+Next we need to make a "config file", which consists of the file name, and additional columns such as Q2min.
 Follow the next sections, whether you plan to stream from S3 or download.

+### Config File Format
+The config files require the following columns, in this order:
+- file name (relative to the top-level directory, unless you use an absolute path)
+- the number of events for the weighting and cross section
+  - set to `0` for all
+  - this is not related to `Analysis::maxEvents`, which limits how many events to process
+- cross section (can be obtained from Pythia output logs, for example)
+- minimum Q2

 ### Stream from S3
 To stream, we need to make a list of URLs.